 Rich basil pesto can brighten many dishes, and sushi happens to be one of them.
 While it isn’t a standard sushi ingredient, it doesn’t produce as strange a flavor profile as you may assume.
 Pesto packs a surprising amount of Vitamin C, so chowing down on it could give your immune system a temporary boost.

 This tasty ingredient also tends to contain a reasonable amount of calcium and protein.
 These two life-sustaining nutrients can help your bones stay healthy and strong while also nurturing your muscles 3.
 However, pairing it with seafood could result in overly salty sushi.
-By the way, Amazon sells a nice variety of sushi making kits and knives, you can check out the current, affordable prices by clicking here, sushi kits and knives.

 Raw soybeans, or edamame, could make an excellent replacement for avocado.
 By seasoning and then slicing your protein-rich edamame beans, you can create small, flavorful pieces that easily tuck into sushi.
 These little green bits are bound to contain a wide range of vitamins and minerals 4.